top of page

 Since existence is complex and since we are a part of it, un-examination might not be as unworthy as Socrates has argued.
 At least, we can rest assured that examining our lives, our role within it, and our current situation can still greatly contribute to our lives.
 It can contribute to ourselves, as well as to society at large.

 Whether you're looking for a job, a partner in life, or a vision to pursue, examining your life can assist you in finding the life you wish to live.
 Ultimately, the examination of life lies in this: in acquiring more self-knowledge, something that cannot be acquired through physics, biology, and so on.
-Perhaps not even by psychology exclusively.
+Perhaps not even by psychology exclusively, nor in sociology.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer